ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/concepts/lending-protocol.md

 In all freeze scenarios, assets can be sent back to the issuer.
 {% /admonition %}

-If a borrower has their account frozen, they can't make loan payments.
+If a borrower has their account frozen or deep frozen, they can't make loan payments.
 This doesn't absolve a borrower of their repayment obligations, and they will eventually default on their loan.
-If a borrower has their account deep frozen, they can't make loan payments _or_ withdraw funds from their loan.

 Freezing a borrower's account won't affect a loan broker's functions, but it will prevent them from receiving any lending protocol fees.
-However, issuers can freeze a loan broker's _pseudo-account_ and prevent the loan broker from creating new loans as well as preventing borrowers from drawing down their loans.
+However, issuers can freeze a loan broker's _pseudo-account_ and prevent the loan broker from creating new loans; existing loans won't be affected.
 A deep freeze on a loan broker's _pseudo-account_ also prevents loans from being repaid.

 ### Interest Rates